ThreeSixtyGiving/standard/documentation/identifiers.md

 ### Collecting organisation identifiers

-Make sure that when you collect charity or company numbers, you clearly identifier in your forms of systems what kind of number they are.
+Make sure that when you collect charity or company numbers, you clearly identify in your forms or systems which type of number they are.

 ```eval_rst
 .. _codes: